Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 Imām Ahmad (d.
 781h) said:

-*"Abū Al-Muthannā Mu’ādh ibn Mu’ādh narrated to us, from Hammād ibn Salamah, from Thābit Al-Bunānī, from Anas ibn Mālik (رضي‬ الله عنه‬) from the Prophet (ﷺ) regarding His – ‘azza wa jalla – words: **"So when his Lord appeared to the mountain
+*"Abū Al-Muthannā Mu’ādh ibn Mu’ādh narrated to us, from Hammād ibn Salamah, from Thābit Al-Bunānī, from Anas ibn Mālik (رضي الله عنه) from the Prophet (ﷺ) regarding His – ‘azza wa jalla – words: **"So when his Lord appeared to the mountain
 He made it collapse to dust."** (Al-A’rāf 7:143) He said: He (ﷺ) said: ***"Like this (i.e. he exposed the tip of the little finger)."*** My father said: ‚Mu’ādh showed us how (with his little finger), so Humayd At-Tāwil said to him: ‘Why are you doing like that, O Abū Muhammad?’
 He said: So he struck his chest with a hard strike and said: ‘Who are you O Humayd and what are you O Humayd?
 Anas ibn Mālik narrated it to me from the Prophet (ﷺ) and you are saying: Why are you doing that?"* (Musnad Imām Ahmad)